KnoxKnot/KnoxKnot.github.io/content/writings/2023-04-26/HTB Encoding | Linux - Medium.md

 ```

 **Fixing the Privilege Escalation Vector**
 This one is quite obtainable though where an administrator could give a developer right to restart their service.
-However they were also allowed to write to `/etc/systemd/system/`.
+However, they were also allowed to write to `/etc/systemd/system/`.
 ```shell
 ls -ld /etc/systemd/system
 #--snip--#